Timothy-Lim/optiga-tpm-explorer/Setup Guide.md

-## <a name="enabletpm"></a>Enable OPTIGA™ TPM 2.0 support on Raspberry Pi®
+## <a name="enabletpm"></a>Enable OPTIGA™ TPM 2.0 support on Raspberry Pi

-Insert the flashed SD card and boot the Raspberry Pi®.
+Insert the flashed SD card and boot the Raspberry Pi.

 Open the configuration file in an editor: